 At DayOne Health, we ask all of our future patients to meet with our psychologist.
 We believe that your emotional readiness is as important as physical health.
 That is why we encourage our patients to do some self-discovery with our weight-loss psychologist prior to the surgery.
-This meeting is aimed to help you decide whether LAP-BAND® surgery is the right choice for you at this time of your life.
+This meeting is aimed to help you decide whether LAP-BAND® or gastric sleeve surgery are the right choice for you at this time of your life.

 Many of our patients chose to schedule their psychological counseling and their nutritional counseling in the same visit.
 The psychological appointment usually takes approximately an hour to an hour and a half.
 During that time, you will have an opportunity to speak openly in a confidential, nonjudgmental atmosphere about your relationship with food, as well as your reasons for pursuing weight-loss surgery.

-It is crucial for your success that you are fully ready for the procedure as well as the lifestyle it brings.
+It is crucial for your success that you are fully ready for the procedure as well as the lifestyle change that accompanies it.
 We hope that meeting with the psychologist will ease your mind while making this important decision.

 Even if you are currently under the care of a psychologist or psychiatrist, we ask that you meet with our psychologist at DayOne Health, as she has specialized experience in understanding the unique emotional and psychological issues related to weight and food, as well as the mindset important to your post-operative success.